-In addition to reflecting the college EMP priorities and goals, the District-wide Strategic Directions were developed within the framework of the 2019-2022 CLPCCD Board of Trustees Priorities and the California Community Colleges Chancellor's Office's Vision for Success goals.
+In addition to reflecting the college EMP priorities and goals, the District-wide Strategic Directions were developed within the framework established by the 2019-2022 CLPCCD Board of Trustees Priorities and the California Community Colleges Chancellor's Office's Vision for Success goals.
 Furthermore, the Strategic Directions were informed by data published in the 2020 CLPCCD Environmental Scan and findings compiled from CLPCCD Board member interviews, stakeholder input, and survey responses from industry, business, education, public and nonprofit sector partners.
-The seven District Support Centers support the District-wide Strategic Directions and ensure consistency with the Board's Priorities by setting goals that guide implementation and operationalization in key functional areas.
+The seven District Support Centers help to implement the District-wide Strategic Directions and ensure consistency with the Board's Priorities by setting goals that guide implementation and operationalization in key functional areas.

-Alignment with College EMP Goals and Priorities:
+Alignment with College EMP Goals and Priorities

 The CLPCCD District-wide Strategic Directions are a direct outgrowth of and, in a broad sense, a synthesis informed by the key priorities and goals set forth by Chabot College and Las Positas College during the planning process.
-From the start it was intentionally structured that the College Educational Master Plans (EMPs) should drive the planning process and provide the foundation for the District-wide Strategic Plan.
-Each college identified significant areas to guide their institution over the next five years.
+From the start, the planning design was intentionally structured so the College Educational Master Plans (EMPs) would drive the planning process and provide the foundation for the District-wide Strategic Plan.
+Each college identified significant focus areas to guide their institution over the next five years.